A much-needed increase in the number of rabbis in fatigues may soon become a reality in the United States.

 With a sorely felt shortage of Jewish chaplains throughout the military, the rule change is expected to pave the way for the enlistment of bearded rabbis as military chaplains, a near impossible goal under the previously strict grooming code.
 The rule change will also affect Sikhs, Muslims and members of other religion groups, encompassing beards, turbans and other forms of religious expression.

-The change in policy was welcomed by both Jewish military chaplains and lay leaders alike.
+The change in policy was welcomed by both Jewish military chaplains and lay leaders.

-Rabbi Mendy Katz, director of prison and military outreach at the Aleph Institute—a Florida-based organization that provides social services and Jewish resources to military personnel and their families—explains that the directive has been eagerly awaited.
+Rabbi Mendy Katz, director of prison and military outreach at the Aleph Institute—a Florida-based, Chabad-affiliated organization that provides social services and Jewish resources to military personnel and their families—explains that the directive has been eagerly awaited.

 “We at Aleph have been trying for years to get the military to approve rabbis with beards across the board,” he says.
 “This has been a long time in coming, and it will do a lot to help the Jews who are serving our country in the military.”